vladisrael/arx-lang/CONTRIBUTING.md

 ## Getting Started

-ARX is a programming language with its own compiler and standard library.
+Artemis (ARX) is a programming language with its own compiler and standard library.
 Before contributing, please:

 1. Read our [documentation](https://vladimir-sama.github.io/arx-lang/)
 2. Try running some examples from the `testing/` directory